Available 24X7 Call For Free Consultation (281) 587-1111

 Importance of Hiring an Experienced Attorney

 If you want to file a wrongful death claim in Texas, getting an experienced attorney who can guide you through the process is crucial.
-An experienced attorney can help you determine whether you have a valid claim, gather evidence to support your case, and negotiate a fair settlement for the fatal accident with the other party or file your lawsuit.
+An experienced attorney can help you determine whether you have a valid claim and gather evidence to support your case.
+They can negotiate a fair settlement for the fatal accident with the other party or file a lawsuit.

-Additionally, an experienced attorney in Houston can help you navigate the complex legal requirements of filing a wrongful death claim after a fatal accident of a loved one, including complying with the Texas survival statute and the laws governing probate.
+Additionally, an experienced attorney in Houston can help you navigate the complex legal requirements of filing a wrongful death claim after a fatal accident involving a loved one.
+This includes complying with the Texas survival statute and the laws governing probate.

 Common Survival Act Questions After the Death of a Family Member